DBabor/HallC-Parser/README.md

 # HallC-Parser
-First repository so please forgive if something isn't configured right.
+First repository so please let me know something isn't configured right.

 *WIP
 This script should select run config data, and organize it to be uploaded with RCDB/CCDB script.
 Attached is a random EPICS log that I pulled just for testing purposes.